alain-m1/MediaDatabase/README.md

 # Media Database
 This document will explain how to run the Media Database program using Gradle.
 This document will also provide a backup run option if Gradle does not work for you.

+## Setting up the database

+The file 322test1.sql is located in the root folder.
+Use this file to create the database in MySQL.

 ## Using Gradle to run the Media Database

 First, you must save your MySQL credentials in properties.gradle file.
 The steps to do so are as follows.